 Field experience also provides students the opportunity to learn from seasoned organizational leaders in the field who can help them articulate how the experience is able to further their area of study.
 An ideal field site organization can teach best practices to an incoming professional, establish a partnership with Walden, and create a mentorship within their organization to enhance community development and civic responsibility.

 For undergraduates, there are three types of field experience opportunities: public service, internship, and study abroad.
-Currently, graduate students have the option to complete a zero-credit internship through the Center for Academic Excellence.
+Currently, graduate students have the option to complete a zero-credit internship through the Office of Academic Support.
 Students are responsible for completing all necessary paperwork and securing their public service, internship, or study abroad opportunity.

 Field Experience Requirements